AaltoSciComp/scicomp-docs/rse/procedures/finance-practicalities.rst

 * Confirm funding conditions.
 * If using Halli:

-  * RSE added to Halli by department controller (add permission for staff to record hours to the correct project).
+  * RSE added to the correct Halli projects by department controller (add permission for staff to record hours to the project).
   * Project number and any additional constraints (maximum hours, funding deadline, etc.) sent to the RSE, RSE lead (Richard Darst), and PI.